germal/OpenCVB/README.md

 *Using the histogram to create clusters (see previous example ‘Histogram Valleys’) allows an algorithm to segment an entire image (see lower right image), creating blobs that can be measured and tracked.
-The black segment has no depth.
+The black segments have no depth.
 The number of blobs can be controlled with a lower limit on the size of the blob.*